-Magdalene Lie is an intellectual property and technology lawyer based in Singapore.
+Magdalene Lie is an intellectual property and technology lawyer based across our London and Singapore offices.

 Singapore’s Ministry of Home Affairs has announced amendments to the Republic’s cybersecurity laws, i.e. the Computer Misuse and Cybersecurity Act (CMCA), after a series of high-profile cyberattacks in recent years..